myelintek/documentation/administration/marketplace.rst

 * Bind DN: distinguished name (DN) for the user making queries
 * Password: password for the user making queries
 * Filter: query filter
-* UID: locating the user record given the user name
+* UID: locating the user record given the username

 HedgeDoc
 ========